liviucotfas/ase-web-and-cloud-applications-security/02 - HelloWorld - Models, Forms, Model Binding, Validation.md

     <link rel="stylesheet" href="~/css/site.css" />
     ```

-**Assignment (for you to solve)**
-1. Use the common "post/redirect/get" pattern for displaying the `Thanks.cshtml` View.
-    Hint: use `TempData` to pass information between actions. `Newtonsoft.Json` might be useful.

 ##  12. <a name='StylingtheContent'></a>Styling the Content

 > Bootstrap is already included in the project.
 If you are not familiar with it check [http://getbootstrap.com/](http://getbootstrap.com/)